 A member of the research team will discuss the study with you individually or in a group session.
-You will have the opportunity to ask questions and discuss the study directly with a researcher in private following the presentation.
-We will ask you questions to assess whether you are eligible to take part in the study.
+You will have the opportunity to ask questions and discuss the study directly with a researcher in private.
+If you are happy to take part, we will ask you questions to assess whether you are eligible to take part in the study.
+You will then be asked to sign a consent form.
 This will take about an hour and a half.

 We will ask routine questions about your medical health, your vaccination history and medications you are taking.
 We will take your blood pressure, heart rate and temperature, and we will carry out a brief examination.
-There are tests done to make sure you are fit and well this includes: blood tests, an ECG (for the older adult group), a urine sample (where relevant), and a COVID 19 test.
+There are tests done to make sure you are fit and well this includes: blood tests, a urine sample (where relevant).